google/WebFundamentals/src/content/en/updates/posts/2016/01/notification-actions.markdown

 });
 {% endhighlight %}

-Now that you have created a notification and made it look 😻the user may interact with the notification at some time in the future.
+Now that you have created a notification and made it look 😻, the user may interact with the notification at some time in the future.
 Interactions with the notification all currently (as of Chrome 48) come through the `notificationclick` event registered in your service worker and they can either be